 Monetising websites means advertising, and that usually means banner or video display ads.

 Before we go any further, let’s make one thing clear.
 There are plenty of genuine websites out there and, in fact, they outweigh the fraudulent or shady ones.
-But, it’s these bad actors that bring the whole industry into disrepute, and there is most definitely an issue with terrible websites created to host as many ads as possible.
+But, it’s these bad actors that bring the whole industry into disrepute, and there is most definitely an issue with low quality websites created to host as many ads as possible.

 Highlighting the problem, a BuzzFeed article found that two local news websites in Canada were generating huge volumes of traffic and ad revenue.
 In fact, they made more than the established local news sources from the same town.